osandov/drgn/README.md

 which use the types and data of the program being debugged.

-`drgn` was developed for debugging the Linux kernel (as an alternative to the `crash` utility).
-Currently, it only supports debugging the kernel, but in the future it will support debugging userspace programs, as well.
+`drgn` was developed for debugging the Linux kernel (as an alternative to the `crash` utility), but it can also debug userspace program written in C. C++ support is planned.

 Installation
 ------------